tinylib/msgp/README.md

 	Nums   [Eight]float64    `msg:"nums"`
 }
 ```
-As long as the declarations of `MyInt` and `Data` are in the same file as `Struct`, the parser will figure out that
+As long as the declarations of `MyInt` and `Data` are in the same file as `Struct`, the parser will determine that the type information for `MyInt` and `Data` can be passed into the definition of `Struct` before its methods are generated.
-`MyInt` is really an `int`, and `Data` is really just a `[]byte`.
-The constant `Eight` does not have to be in the
-same file as the struct definition, but it does have to be in the same package (as the generated code will simply
-use `Eight` as a literal under the assumption that the compiler will figure out what it is.)
-Note that this only works for "base" types (no composite types, although `[]byte` is supported as a special case.)
-Unresolved identifiers are (optimistically)
-assumed to be struct definitions in other files.
-(The parser will spit out warnings about unresolved identifiers.)

 #### Extensions